 The professional services sector — which includes law firms — is people-centric and relationship-driven.
 The rapid changes to relationships, both professional and personal, caused by the COVID-19 pandemic are structural and deep.
-One result for firms is that they need to adapt their communications to respond to the new ways clients and others behave, communicate, and buy and use legal services.
+One result for firms is that they need to adapt their client communications to respond to the new ways clients and others behave, communicate, and buy and use legal services.
 The speed at which information travels will not slow down.

 Combatting Communications Overload